Barbara Armstrong / Hamilton (Episodes 13 - 736)

 With the promise of Collection 2 coming in early 2021 and further releases to complete the entire series (Bring on Alison Carr and Caroline Morrell!) on the horizon we watch in anticipation of new release news from Via Vision Entertainment and we once again thank them for dusting off this series and releasing it to a very appreciative audience of Sons and Daughters fans.

 Sons & Daughters Collection Two DVD

-The Collection 2 DVD release was initially scheduled for December 2020 but has been pushed back to 3rd March 2021.
+The Collection 2 DVD release was initially scheduled for December 2020 but was pushed back to 3rd March 2021.

-This 26 disc set features all episodes from the second year of the series, originally aired in 1983.
-An exclusive edition signed by Rowena Wallace (Patricia) and Tom Richards (David).
+This 26 disc set features all episodes from the second year of the series, originally aired in 1983 (Episodes 175-352).
+An exclusive edition signed by Rowena Wallace (Patricia) and Tom Richards (David) was also made available.

 This season introduces us to new characters such as Stephen Morrell (Michael Long), Andy Green (Danny Roberts), Amanda Morrell (Alyce Platt), Brett Healy (Brett Climo) Margaret Dunne (Ilonna Rogers), Terry Hansen (Andrew Clarke) and Dee Morrell (Mary Ward).
 This set concludes with episode 352 which is the 1983 cliff-hanger episode featuring the Woombai shooting.